-Although performance management is a continuous process it is still necessary to have a formal review once or twice yearly.
+Although performance management is a continuous process it is still necessary to have a formal review once or twice a year.
 This provides a focal point for the consideration of key performance and development issues.
-This performance review meeting is the means through which the five primary performance management elements of agreement, measurement, feedback, positive reinforcement and dialogue can be put to good use.
+The performance review meeting is the means through which the five primary performance management elements of agreement, measurement, feedback, positive reinforcement and dialogue can be put to good use.
+It leads to the completion of the performance management cycle by informing performance and development agreements.
+It involves some form of assessment, as considered in the next section of this chapter.

-The review should be rooted in the reality of the employee's performance.
+The review should be rooted in the reality of the individual's performance.
 It is concrete, not abstract and it allows managers and individuals to take a positive look together at how performance can become better in the future and how any problems in meeting performance standards and achieving objectives can be resolved.
 Individuals should be encouraged to assess their own performance and become active agents for change in improving their results.
-Managers should be encouraged to adopt their proper enabling role: coaching and providing support and guidance.
+Managers should be encouraged to adopt their proper enabling role; coaching and providing support and guidance.

 There should be no surprises in a formal review if performance issues have been dealt with as they should have been - as they arise during the year.
 Traditional appraisals are often no more than an analysis of where those involved are now, and where they have come from.
 This static and historical approach is not what performance management is about.
-The true role of performance management is to look forward to what needs to be done by people to achieve the purpose of the job, to meet new challenges, to make even better use of their knowledge, skills and abilities, to develop their capabilities by establishing a self-managed learning agenda, and to reach agreement on any areas where performance needs to be improved and how that improvement should take place.
+The true role of performance management is to look forward to what needs to be done by people to achieve the purpose of the job, to meet new challenges, to make even better use of their knowledge, skills and abilities, to develop their capabilities by establishing a self-managed learning agenda and to reach agreement on any areas where performance needs to be improved and how that improvement should take place.
 This process also helps managers to improve their ability to lead, guide and develop the individuals and teams for whom they are responsible.

-The most common practice is to have one annual review (65 per cent of respondents to the 2003 CIPD survey).
-Twice-yearly reviews were held by 27 per cent of the respondents.
-These reviews led directly into the conclusion of a performance agreement (at the same meeting or later).
+The most common practice has traditionally been to have one annual review, which was the practice of 44 per cent of the respondents to the 2008 IRS survey (Wolff, 2008).
+But twiceyearly reviews are becoming more common (39 per cent of the IRS respondents).
+These reviews lead directly into the conclusion of a performance agreement (at the same meeting or later).
 It can be argued that formal reviews are unnecessary and that it is better to conduct informal reviews as part of normal good management practice to be carried out as and when required.
 Such informal reviews are valuable as part of the continuing process of performance management (managing performance throughout the year, as discussed in the previous chapter).
 But there is everything to be said for an annual or half-yearly review that sums up the conclusions reached at earlier reviews and provides a firm foundation for a new performance agreement and a framework for reviewing performance informally, whenever appropriate.

-Criteria for assessing performance
+Criteria for reviewing performance

-The criteria for assessing performance should be balanced between:
+The criteria for reviewing performance should be balanced between:

-- achievements in relation to objectives; - the level of knowledge and skills possessed and applied (competences); - behaviour in the job as it affects performance (competencies); - the degree to which behaviour upholds the core values of the organization; - day-to-day effectiveness.
+- achievements in relation to objectives; - the level of knowledge and skills possessed and applied (competences or technical competencies);

+- behaviour in the job as it affects performance (competencies); - the degree to which behaviour upholds the core values of the organization; - day-to-day effectiveness.